 Teaching is One of the Most Rewarding Careers in the World

 A teacher would tell you it is the best feeling in the world when a student learns a concept and feels that sense of accomplishment.
 The student’s accomplishment becomes the teacher’s accomplishment.
-New teachers already know or suspect this.
-That is why they go into teaching in the first place.

 There are so many great reasons to consider teaching as a career.
 Working with young people is rewarding and gratifying.
 However, it is important for a person who has just graduated from college and is thinking about choosing it as a profession to know that it is not easy.